adlnet/xAPI-Spec/xAPI.md

 MUST NOT reject an Experience API statement based on the values of the extensions map.

-Extensions are available as part of activity definitions, as part of statement context, or as part of some statement result.
+Extensions are available as part of Activity Definitions, as part of statement context, or as part of some statement result.
 In each case, they're intended to provide a natural way to extend those elements for some specialized use.
 The contents of these extensions might be something valuable to just one application,